athomasq/athomasq.github.io/categories/investing/user-manual.md

     **Types of Help**

 12. The vast majority of help I provide is in the form of advice.
-Here's what my portfolio founders have to say [about my advice](https://abrahamthomas.info/testimonials/).
+Here's what my portfolio founders have to say [about this](https://abrahamthomas.info/testimonials/).

 13. I am always willing to offer suggestions, share experiences or observations, collaborate on problems or strategy, and act as a sounding board or sanity check.

 14. I cannot make decisions for you, and I don't want to.
 Instead, I try to share frameworks for thinking through any given problem or situation.

-15. If my input is relevant, great; if it's not, please feel free to ignore it, and I don't mind.
+15. If my input is relevant, great; if it's not, please feel free to ignore it -- I don't mind.

 16. As a founder, I was a true generalist, and there is almost no category of problem that's out of scope for me.
 If in doubt, ask!

-17. I think I'm especially strong on financial strategy (budget, burn, growth), on marketing (all aspects -- demand-gen, brand, positioning, seo, pr), on company-building (culture, recruiting, handling tricky situations), and on fund-raising (pitch design, VC outreach, planning a campaign).
+17. I think I'm especially strong on financial strategy (budget, burn, growth, board service), on marketing (all aspects -- demand-gen, brand, positioning, seo, pr), on company-building (culture, recruiting, handling tricky situations), and on fund-raising (pitch design, VC outreach, planning a campaign).

 18. I've angel-invested in 30+ companies and I'm an LP in multiple VC funds, so I have a pretty good view of early stage tech.
 I'm happy to share benchmarks and anecdata across my portfolio.

-19. See ["Why Work With Me"](https://abrahamthomas.info/why-me/) for more ways I can help.
+19. I write occasional [memos for portfolio founders](https://abrahamthomas.info/memos/).
+I also have a number of spreadsheet templates for financial planning, sales modelling, growth analytics etc, which I'm happy to share.

+20. Here are some other [ways I can help](https://abrahamthomas.info/why-me/).

     **Cadence and Scheduling**

-20. Some founders like to have regular scheduled calls me; others like to invoke my help "on-demand".
+21. Some founders like to have regular scheduled calls me; others like to invoke my help "on-demand".
 I am fine with either of these options -- whatever works best for you.
 (And some founders don't want or need my help -- that's cool too.)

-21. I find that for pre-scheduled calls, 1 hour every 6 (+/-2) weeks works well.
+22. I find that for pre-scheduled calls, 1 hour every 6 (+/-2) weeks works well.
 For on-demand calls, the typical pattern is that a founder goes 3-6 months without needing any input, and then something comes up and we have multiple calls and interactions over a short period of time.
 Again, whatever works best for you.

-22. Please send calendar invites with meeting links for all conversations.
+23. Please send calendar invites with meeting links for all conversations.

     **Investor Updates**

-23. I strongly recommend that you send out monthly investor updates -- it's the one thing I ask for as an investor.
+24. I strongly recommend that you send out monthly investor updates -- it's the one thing I ask for as an investor.
 It's hard for me to help you if I don't know what's going on.

-24. Quite apart from my help and input, writing investor updates helps you zoom out on the business, and it builds confidence across your investor network for future fund-raising conversations.
+25. Quite apart from my help and input, writing investor updates helps you zoom out on the business, and it builds confidence across your investor network for future fund-raising conversations.

      **Fund-Raising and Syndicates**

-25. Although I write small cheques, I do like to participate across multiple rounds of financing, and appreciate being given the opportunity to do so.
+26. Although I write small cheques, I do like to participate across multiple rounds of financing, and appreciate being given the opportunity to do so.

-26. I have a network of fellow angel investors and I manage a small syndicate.
+27. I have a network of fellow angel investors and I manage a small syndicate.
 If you're raising capital and if I think your company will be a good fit for my syndicate, I may be able to mobilize some extra money for you.
 Let me know if this option ever makes sense.

-27. I think I'm exceptionally good at helping companies "tell their story", so if you're getting ready to raise a round, let me know and we can craft a pitch together.
+28. I think I'm exceptionally good at helping companies "tell their story", so if you're getting ready to raise a round, let me know and we can craft a pitch together.

     **Emotional Support**

-28. Being a founder is incredibly hard.
+29. Being a founder is incredibly hard.
 One of the best ways I add value is by offering an empathetic view from somebody who has been there and done that.

-29. You can be vulnerable with me, ask for help, share your worries -- I won't judge you, blame you, criticize you, discourage you, or write you off.
+30. You can be vulnerable with me, ask for help, share your worries -- I won't judge you, blame you, criticize you, discourage you, or write you off.
 I will try to help.
 I'm on your side.

-30. Fundamentally, I believe you are the best person(s) to run the company; that's why I invested.
+31. Fundamentally, I believe you are the best person(s) to run the company; that's why I invested.
 My job is to support you and be steady: keep you grounded when you're euphoric, and lift you up when you're feeling down.

     **References and Introductions**

-31. I have a number of VC connections in Canada and the USA, and can make introductions when appropriate.
+32. I have a number of VC connections in Canada and the USA, and can make introductions when appropriate.

-32. I don't want to spam you with unwanted intros, but am happy to connect you with my other [portfolio founders](https://abrahamthomas.info/portfolio-companies/) if you'd like; let me know.
+33. I don't want to spam you with unwanted intros, but am happy to connect you with my other [portfolio founders](https://abrahamthomas.info/portfolio-companies/) if you'd like; let me know.

-33. I'd like to expand my network of angels and VCs, and I may ask you for intros to your other investors, if you're okay with that.
+34. I'd like to expand my network of angels and VCs, and I may ask you for intros to your other investors, if you're okay with that.

-34. My reputation is my best (and only) currency as a small angel investor.
+35. My reputation is my best (and only) currency as a small angel investor.
 I deeply appreciate any positive references or introductions you provide.
 A testimonial, like, tweet or Linked-In post goes a long way!

-35. I'm always keen to meet talented founders building exciting companies.
+36. I'm always keen to meet talented founders building exciting companies.
 If you meet or know of other pre-seed or seed stage founders who are raising money, please send them my way!

 <br/>